 The Australian Securities Exchange (ASX) lists more than 2,328 companies and has a market capitalization of approximately $1.6 trillion, or $1.11 trillion in Australian dollars (AUD).
 Its size places it among the 10 largest global exchanges by market cap.
-The Sydney-based exchanges trades in a variety of asset classes including equities, fixed income, commodities and energy.
+The Sydney-based exchanges trade in a variety of asset classes including equities, fixed income, commodities and energy.
 The ASX lists share prices in Australian dollars.
-A financial advisor can help you understand and engage with securitites on the Australian Securities Exchange.
+A financial advisor can help you understand and engage with securities on the Australian Securities Exchange.

 How ASX Works

 The ASX is an electronic exchange, with trades occurring through a digital platform.
-Orders from investors to buy or sell are entered in the ASX Trade system, which matches buy and sell orders to complete trades.
+Orders from investors to buy or sell are entered into the ASX Trade system, which matches buy and sell orders to complete trades.
 Only brokers that are members of the exchange can conduct trades on the ASX.

 The operations of the ASX are supervised by the Australian Securities and Investments Commission (ASIC).
 In addition to the regulatory oversight exercised by ASIC, the Reserve Bank of Australia oversees the stability of the Australian financial system.